imalofeev/smally/README.md

 # Smally

-Smally is a small framework based on MVC model
+Smally is a small framework